kenjibailly/paimon_discord_bot/Readme.md

 - ❌ Users apply to join event, those who applied will be randomly assigned to a team
 - ❌ Assign applied users to random team

-### ⚙️ Settings:

-- ❌ After X amount of time, the reward will be removed.
-Amount of time can be configured in the settings, or all rewards can be removed with a command, for example when a game event has started/ended.